Back to Blog

 Why Your LTV is Wrong: Gross Margin Matters.
 Most LTV calculations ignore gross margin, dramatically overstating customer value.
 Learn to calcula...

-Most LTV calculations ignore gross margin, dramatically overstating customer value.
+Based on our analysis of hundreds of SaaS companies, most LTV calculations ignore gross margin, dramatically overstating customer value.
 Learn to calculate LTV correctly.

 The Gross Margin Problem